nghson2812/covid19-animated-map/README.md

 We chose this dataset because it is comprehensive and regularly updated, and it allows us to compare two critical aspects of the pandemic: the virus's spread and the vaccination efforts across the world.

+**Note:** The dataset `owid-covid-data-sample.csv` uploaded to this repository is a small sample of the full dataset, provided for demonstration purposes to showcase the data format.
+During implementation, we will use the complete dataset.

 ---

 ## 4. Weekly Plan